-1. Complete Ohio Dealer License Application
+1. Complete Ohio Dealer License Application-Done in

 2. Electronic Fingerprinting

 Before you apply for your dealer license from the registrar of motor vehicles you must be electronically fingerprinted.
-Any person whose name has not been on an Ohio dealer license in the last 12 months must submit the electronic fingerprinting to obtain the license.
-Any owner or partner that owns 10% or more must be electronically fingerprinted.
+Any person whose name has not been on an Ohio dealer license in the last 12 months must submit the electronic fingerprinting to obtain a dealers license.
+Any owner or partner that owns 10% or more must be electronically fingerprinted as well.
 You must request the fingerprinting location send an electronic copy to “BMV Dealer Licensing”.
 For a complete list of fingerprinting locations in Ohio visit the Ohio Attorney General’s Office at www.ohioattorneygeneral.com to find an electronic fingerprinting location near you.
 Some locations allow you to walk in but others require an appointment.
 The price varies depending on the location that conducts your fingerprinting.
 If you do not live in Ohio you must call the Dealer Licensing Section at 614-752-7636 in Columbus to obtain your fingerprint card.
 Be sure to include a copy of each owners fingerprint card in your dealer license application packet.

 3. Business Building